-Flush water in the lavatory is recirculated from the sump tank (if two sump tanks are installed, the top tank is the main tank and the bottom one becomes the auxiliary sump tank).
+Flush water in the lavatory is recirculated from the main sump tank.
 When the main sump tank water is too soiled to be recirculated, the driver can dump it into the optional auxiliary sump tank until a suitable dump location can be reached.
-The main sump tank is then filled with clean water and the process continues.